fathominfo/processing-p5js-mode/README.md

 ## p5.js Mode for Processing

+A simple editor for p5.js code that runs inside the PDE.

-Based on the former ProcessingJS tool (for Processing 1.5) that became Processings internal JavaScript mode (until 2.0 beta 8), and later maintained as a separate project by Florian Jenett.
+Based on the former ProcessingJS Tool (for Processing 1.5) that became JavaScript Mode (until it was removed in 2.0 beta 8), and was later maintained as a separate project by Florian Jenett.

 ### todo